DataDog/dd-agent/README.md

 # [Integration SDK](https://github.com/DataDog/integrations-core)

-All integrations, except for the kubernetes and docker ones, have been moved to the [Integration SDK](https://github.com/DataDog/integrations-core).
-Please look there to see and contribute to any Integrations.
+All integrations, except for kubernetes, docker and agent_metrics (along with the deprecated hdfs, jenkins and mesos checks), have been moved to the [Integration SDK](https://github.com/DataDog/integrations-core).
+Please look there to submit related issues, PRs, or review the latest changes.

 ## Setup your environment